How to Compost – Magnificent Garden Soil

 Do you compost?
 Oh my gosh, if you don’t, why not?!!!
 It is easy, it’s great for the environment and it will result in amazing nutrient rich soil that surpasses anything you can buy from a store!
 Some of the additional benefits are that you will reduce the amount of trash you produce and keep things out of the landfill.

-Now, I totally understand if you are living in the big city in an apartment and really don’t have space for compost let alone potted plants.
-But, if you have a yard, you really should be composting!
-It’s easy, it takes very little time and my little gardening BFFs (aka worms) do all the work for you.
+Now, I totally understand if you are living in the big city in an apartment and really don’t have space for compost let alone potted plants (but if you do want to compost, read more about worm composting in a container.)
+However, f you have a yard, you really should be composting!
+It’s easy, it takes very little time, and my little wiggly BFFs (aka worms) do all the work for you.

 Here’s the basics for how to compost and get top quality soil for your garden and landscaping for FREE!